SlurpCoke/Game/README.md

 - Random level generation
   - Platforms of different height
   - Different number of enemies
-  - Obstacles in the middle to block direct shots
 - Different Projectiles
-  - Grenade (will knock enemies back more, larger damage radius)
-  - Arrows (no knockback, more damage
 - Difficulty Selector
   - Shown before starting the game. *Refer to [Gameplay](#gameplay) for more information*

 **Priority 4 Features:**

 - Sound effects
-  - Bullet hit/miss
-  - Water splash when character falls
-  - Win/lose SFX
 - Music (changes when player 1, player 2 or enemy has low HP)
 - Backgrounds (dimmed when player about to die, changes depending on difficulty level)